 Ironically, during those early years, I don't recall giving any thought to the very flat, minimal saddles we used on the Saddlebreds.
 There wasn't much to them.
 Like most kids, I could slip right off and jump back on without a care.
 Those were the 70s, and a saddle was just something you put on a horse's back to ride.

 It wasn't until I got into dressage, in my late teens, that I realized there was more to a saddle than just putting it on a horse.
 Money was tight, so I was constantly trying one used saddle after another.
 Nothing really worked or was comfortable, so I struggled along, not knowing that there was such thing as a professional saddle fitter.

 When I graduated law school in 1989, I was riding an OTTB with a real trainer at a real barn.
 I decided I could afford a nice saddle, so I bought one, then another, then another.
 Before long, I had six saddles, none of which worked very well.
 I also bought another horse…a scrawny OTTB named Riley…and everything took a left turn!
 Riley disliked dressage but loved to jump, so there I was in my mid-30s, learning to jump on a green OTTB!
 I added a few jumping saddles to my collection.
 Along the way, I became a little more educated about what a difference the right saddle could make.
-Riley (who I still own today), became a wonderfully-successful show hunter, and my ultimate saddle for him was a Butet that was made for him and me!
+My OTTB, Riley, became a wonderfully-successful show hunter, and my ultimate saddle for him was a Butet that was made for him and me!
 I loved it and it enhanced my riding and his performance.